ci-lab-cz/easydock/docs/usage.md

     - `qvina2`
     - `qvina-w`

-    - `vina` - Vina can be used through a binary executable
+    The `qvina` module also accepts a plain `vina` binary — the CLI is compatible.

 ### Server-Based Docking